-25. USB 3.2 Gen2 Type-C Header
+27. USB 3.2 Gen2 Header (Type-C)

 The USB 3.2 Gen2 header is used to connect additional USB interface plugs to the motherboard; these headers are most often used to connect the motherboard to the chassis to enable the USB 3.2 Gen2 ports on the chassis.
-These will function similarly to the USB 3.2 Gen2 Type-C port sometimes found on a motherboard's rear I/O hub, but can also be used for the chassis' front panel USB, auxiliary ports that mount in the card slots, and certain devices that directly connect to the header.
-The USB 3.2 Gen2 Header on the Z690 CLASSIFIED is a shielded USB 3.2 Gen2 Header that supports up to 10Gb/s with USB 3.2 Gen2.
+These will function similarly to the USB 3.2 Gen2 Type-C port sometimes found on a motherboard's rear I/O hub, but can also be used for the chassis'

+front panel USB, auxiliary ports that mount in the card slots, and certain devices that directly connect to the header.
+The USB 3.2 Gen2 Header on the Z590 FTW WIFI is a shielded USB 3.2 Gen2 Header and supports up to 10Gb/s with USB 3.2 Gen2.